SunnyHina/dustmaps3d/README.md

 # dustmaps3d

+**Note**: This is a fork of the original [Grapeknight/dustmaps3d](https://github.com/Grapeknight/dustmaps3d) project.
+This version introduces performance improvements through multiprocessing and adds a convenient command-line interface (CLI) for batch processing.

+To run directly from GitHub using `uvx`, please ensure you have `uv` installed.
+You can find the installation guide in the [official `uv` documentation](https://github.com/astral-sh/uv).

 🌌 **An all-sky 3D dust extinction map based on Gaia and LAMOST**

 📄 *Wang et al. (2025),* *An all-sky 3D dust map based on Gaia and LAMOST*